Achievable logoAchievable logo

 Medial longitudinal fasciculus

-It is located in the brainstem ventral to the fourth ventricle and cerebral aqueduct and connects the nuclei of the cranial nerve VIII with nuclei controlling eye movements i.e. cranial nerves III, IV and VI.
-It’s major role is the execution of conjugate ocular movements.
+The medial longitudinal fasciculus is located in the brainstem ventral to the fourth ventricle and cerebral aqueduct.
+It connects the nuclei of cranial nerve VIII with nuclei controlling eye movements (cranial nerves III, IV, and VI).
+Its major role is execution of conjugate ocular movements.

 Lateral lemniscus

-It carries auditory input from the cochlear nuclei to the superior olivary complex, nuclei of the lateral lemniscus, inferior colliculi and medial geniculate body, which then project to the auditory area in the temporal lobe.
+The lateral lemniscus carries auditory input from the cochlear nuclei to the superior olivary complex, nuclei of the lateral lemniscus, inferior colliculi, and medial geniculate body.
+These then project to the auditory area in the temporal lobe.

 Sign up for free to take 25 quiz questions on this topic